seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IACHIMO**
 O dearest soul! your cause doth strike my heart
 With pity, that doth make me sick.
 A lady
-So fair, and fasten’d to an empery,
+So fair, and fasten'd to an empery,
-Would make the great’st king double,–to be partner’d
+Would make the great'st king double,--to be partner'd
 With tomboys hired with that self-exhibition
 Which your own coffers yield! with diseased ventures
 That play with all infirmities for gold
-Which rottenness can lend nature! such boil’d stuff
+Which rottenness can lend nature! such boil'd stuff
 As well might poison poison!
 Be revenged;
 Or she that bore you was no queen, and you
 Recoil from your great stock.

 **IMOGEN**
 Revenged!
 How should I be revenged?
-If this be true,–
+If this be true,--
 As I have such a heart that both mine ears
-Must not in haste abuse–if it be true,
+Must not in haste abuse--if it be true,
 How should I be revenged?

 **IACHIMO**
 Should he make me
-Live, like Diana’s priest, betwixt cold sheets,
+Live, like Diana's priest, betwixt cold sheets,
 Whiles he is vaulting variable ramps,
 In your despite, upon your purse?
 Revenge it.
 I dedicate myself to your sweet pleasure,